ritterim/NAIFA/_posts/2019-02-25-2019-March-Coffee-and-Conversation.md

 - NAIFA
 ---

-March 1st will be our Coffee & Conversation.
-Craig Ritter will speak on Managing Your Most Valuable Asset --Your Health.
+March 1st will be our next Coffee & Conversation.
+Craig Ritter will speak on "Managing Your Most Valuable Asset --Your Health".
 So grab a cup of coffee & join us.

 ### Document
-(Document)(images/posts/March%20CC%20Invite.jpg)
+(Document) (images/posts/March%20CC%20Invite.jpg)